 We wring our hands at the rising proportion of carbon dioxide in the atmosphere, forgetting that our contribution is a tiny fraction of the total.
 We ignorantly label it “poison,” oblivious to its crucial, life-giving role.
 We naively, anthropomorphically imagine the planet reeling from its toxic excess; our fault, of course.
 Yet if the planet really could speak, it would confess a craving for the precious gas, alarmingly scarce now compared with earlier, more fecund epochs.

 We fret and moan over the incursion of our species upon the rainforest.
 Yet the forest fights back–and wins–every single time.
 Clear the land and then walk away from it, and it will be reclaimed almost instantly.
 In a year you will be a fast-fading memory; in five, little trace of you will remain; in fifty, it will be as though you had never even existed.
 This supposed contest between humans and nature–note the artificial separation–isn’t even close except in human imaginations.

 It appeals to our egoistic natures to imagine that the fate of the Earth rests in our hands, a breathtaking conceit.
 But we do not command this planet.
 It commands us.
-Humanity, which fervently believes itself the end-all and be-all, is dwarfed in every conceivable way by the sheer immensity of its home planet.
+Humanity, which reflexively and fervently believes itself the end-all and be-all, is dwarfed in every conceivable way by the sheer immensity of its home planet.
 It is enormous; we are tiny.
 It is incomprehensibly ancient; we appeared but an instant ago.
 Even at our very, very worst, we are little more than a minor, fleeting annoyance.
 And even at our very, very best, we are, ultimately, irrelevant.